jameskbride/driving-history-kata/README.md

 ## Notes
 My approach here was to use TDD to implement the solution incrementally.
 You'll notice in the git history that each of my commits is either a test and the accompanying production code, or a refactoring step.
 I attempted to bite off a small part of the problem one step at a time, and to write a testcase for each of the stated requirements.
-My next steps here would be to extract further classes from the current DrivingHistoryCalculator in order to make it easier to maintain.
 I noticed early in the process that the problem was primarily a MapReduce issue (Do something to each of the lines, and then summarize them.), which is reflected mostly in the `DrivingHistoryCalculator.create_reported_trips` method.

 ### Setup